San Francisco's vaunted tolerance dims amid brazen crimes

 Elected officials say they’re grappling with deep societal pains common to any large U.S. city.

 A high percentage of an estimated 8,000 homeless people in San Francisco are struggling with chronic addiction or severe mental illness, usually both.
-Some people rant in the streets, nude and in need of medical help.
 Last year, 712 people died of drug overdoses, compared with 257 people who died of COVID-19.

-LeAnn Corpus, an administrative assistant who enjoys figure skating, avoids the downtown rinks and won't take her 8-year-old son there after dark because of all the open drug use.
-Still, the city's urban ills have crept into her Portola neighborhood far from downtown.

 “This city just doesn’t feel the same anymore,” said Corpus, a third-generation native.